patosai/chess/README.md

 CHANGELOG
 --------------
 `2014-05-05`
-- Figured out how to get Java to see .java's in other directories!
+- Figured out how to get Java to see .java's in other directories! (through packages)
 - Reworking chess board setup and logic
 - Added MouseListener